AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 #### **Returns:**

-* (string) Ethereum contract address of the current running Fee Window of the Universe, as a 20-byte hexadecimal string.
+* (string) Ethereum contract address of the current running Dispute Window of the Universe, as a 20-byte hexadecimal string.

 ### augur.api.Universe.getDisputeRoundDurationInSeconds(p, callback)